-- 3.2.13.
-Exceptions from Design Standards in this Plan, Subdivision Ordinance, and/or DPM - (i) As long as a proposed project meets the intent of this Plan, the EPC shall be authorized to approve Site Development Plan submittals with appropriate exceptions to adopted standards and regulations, provided a project meets at least one of the following conditions, as justified by the applicant: - a.
-The project includes exceptional civic, architectural, or environmental design.
+3.2.13.
+Exceptions from Design Standards in this Plan, Subdivision Ordinance, and/or DPM

+- (i) As long as a proposed project meets the intent of this Plan, the EPC shall be authorized to approve Site Development Plan submittals with appropriate exceptions to adopted standards and regulations, provided a project meets at least one of the following conditions, as justified by the applicant: - a.
+The project includes elements of exceptional civic, architectural, or environmental design.
 These design elements should provide a benefit to the City, adjacent property owners, and/or the built or natural environment that justifies the requested exception to the satisfaction of the EPC. - The exception will help to preserve and/or enhance significant views, rock outcroppings, or other natural features. - c.
-The exception will help to coordinate and/or enhance development or improvements on adjacent properties and/or accommodate utility use or public utility structures. - d.
-The exception is needed to accommodate a major employer.
-Such an exception may be subject to a development agreement with the City that includes clawback provisions in the event that the major employer leaves the Plan area within 5 years of project approval.
+The exception will help to coordinate and/or enhance development or improvements on adjacent properties and/or accommodate utility use or public utility structures [22].